What Is Proximity Key?

 - Buick: Passive Entry Passive Start (PEPS)

-- Mitsubishi Motors: FAST Key System
+- Kia Motors: Smart Key System

 - Infiniti: Infiniti Intelligent Key with Push-button Ignition